astropy/astropy/docs/modeling/predef_models1D.rst

 - :class:`~astropy.modeling.functional_models.Trapezoid1D` model computes a
-  box with sloping sides with an amplitude centered at x_0 with the specified width and sides wit the specified slope.
+  box with sloping sides with an amplitude centered at x_0 with the specified width and sides with the specified slope.

 - :class:`~astropy.modeling.functional_models.Voigt1D` model computes a
   Voigt function with an amplitude centered at x_0 with the specified